brianmaierjr/long-haul/_posts/2015-12-08-bdd-with-jbehave-advanced-tests.md

 Given a digital radio
 **And the radio is already turned on**
 When I press the on/off switch
-Then the radio should be turned off</pre>
+Then the radio should be turned off
 {% endhighlight %}

 Let&#8217;s also extend our RadioSteps.java with an additional method: